Skip to main content

 What Is a Option to Purchase Property (Australia)?

 Property option agreements are widely used in Australian real estate transactions for a variety of commercial purposes.
 Developers use options to secure control over potential development sites while they conduct feasibility studies, obtain planning approvals, and arrange development finance — all before committing to the full purchase price.
 Investors use options to lock in a purchase price while they complete due diligence.
-Landowners use put and call options to ensure that a buyer is committed to completing a purchase and cannot simply walk away without consequence.
+Landowners use put and call options to confirm that a buyer is committed to completing a purchase and cannot simply walk away without consequence.

 In Australia, all land is registered under the Torrens system of title registration.
 An option to purchase creates an equitable (unregistered) interest in the land in favour of the grantee.
 This equitable interest is vulnerable to being defeated by a registered dealing unless protected by a caveat lodged against the Torrens title.
 For this reason, grantees under option agreements should always lodge a caveat against the property title as soon as the option is executed.